 We have incurred net losses in each fiscal year since our inception.
 Our accumulated deficit as of January 27, 2002 totaled \$61.0 million.
 We may incur additional losses in the future.
-The amount of future net profits, if any, is highly uncertain and we may never generate significant revenues or achieve profitability.
+The amount of future net profits, if any, is highly uncertain and there can be no assurance that we will be able to reach or sustain profitability for an entire fiscal year.